jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

  ### Installing with setup.py not supported
 *Please note: Using the available setup.py script will probably NOT result in a successful installation, even if dependencies are installed, and may actually break the .deb install if attempted.
-It is only there to help .deb packaging.*
+It is only there to help .deb packaging and Flatpak.*